Here are some of the more common questions we are asked at the Clinic:

 How long do counseling sessions usually last?

 Counseling sessions generally last 45-50 minutes.
-At the Community Counseling and Assessment Clinic, we make every effort to stay on schedule by beginning and ending sessions on time.
+We make every effort to stay on schedule by beginning and ending sessions on time.

 What do I need to know about payment options?